hemantksingh/messup-learn/People/Capabilites.md

 ### Active listening

 * During a conversation, you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about the person
-  * Use lables to dig deep into a persons core emotional drives
+  * Use labels to dig deep into a persons core emotional drives
     * It looks like
     * It sounds like
   * Seek clarification using mirrors